WarrenWeckesser/wavio/README.rst

 ``wavio`` is a Python module that defines two functions:

 * ``wavio.read`` reads a WAV file and returns an object that holds the sampling rate, sample width (in bytes), and a numpy array containing the data.
 * ``wavio.write`` writes a numpy array to a WAV file, optionally using a specified sample width.

+The functions can read and write 8-, 16-, 24- and 32-bit integer WAV files.

 The module uses the ``wave`` module in Python's standard library, so it has the same limitations as that module.
-In particular, it does not support compressed WAV files, and it does not handle floating point WAV files.
-(When floating point data is passed to ``wavio.write`` it is converted to integers before being written to the WAV file.)
-The functions can read and write 8-, 16-, 24- and 32-bit integer WAV files.
+In particular, the ``wave`` module does not support compressed WAV files, and it does not handle floating point WAV files.
+When floating point data is passed to ``wavio.write`` it is converted to integers before being written to the WAV file.

-``wavio`` has been tested with Python versions 2.7 and 3.4 to 3.9.
+``wavio`` requires Python 3.6 or later.

 ``wavio`` depends on numpy (http://www.numpy.org).
-NumPy version 1.9.0 or later is required.
+NumPy version 1.19.0 or later is required.
+The unit tests in ``wavio`` require ``pytest``.

-The package has a suite of unit tests, but it should still be considered prototype-quality software.
+The API of the functions in ``wavio`` should not be considered stable.
 There may be backwards-incompatible API changes between releases.

+*Important notice*

+In version 0.0.5 (not released yet), the data handling has been changed in a backwards-incompatible way.
+The API in 0.0.4 was a flexible interface that only its creator could love.
+The new API is simpler, and it is hoped that it does the right thing by default in most cases.
+In particular:

+* When the input data is an integer type, the values are not scaled or shifted.
+The only changed that might happen is the data might be clipped if the values do not fit in the output integer type.
+* By default, floating point input is scaled to the full width of the output integer type, with the constraint that 0 in the input is mapped to the midpoint of the output integer type.
+The ```scale``` parameter allows that behavior to be changed--it gives the upper bound of the float values that are mapped to the maximum of the output integer type.
+Regardless of the value of ``scale``, the float input 0.0 is always mapped to the midpoint of the output type.
+* A warning is now generated if any data values are clipped.
+A parameter allows the generation of the warning to be disabled or converted to an exception.

 Example
 ~~~~~~~